rossudev/fruitpicker/README.md

 # Fruit Picker v1.1.3

 This app shows current availability for certain products at Apple stores in the United States.
-A live environment for this app can be accessed at https://fruitinventory.herokuapp.com/

 # A node.js/React web application